 MWCT and Kuku community have signed an MoU creating a formal partnership and strategy designating MWCT as the community’s agent in developing, negotiating and managing payment for ecosystem service deals from all community resources.
 This is the first such partnership ever created within the Maasai Group Ranches of the A-T ecosystem.

 MWCT has secured funding through Conservation International and the JP Morgan Fund for an initial assessment on carbon assets in the Kuku and Rombo Group Ranches and brokered a formal partnership between both Kuku and Rombo communities and Wildlife Works (WW).
 WW is a private sector carbon project designer and implementer that has brokered the only two revenue generating, verified carbon credit trading projects in Kenya.
-WW has nearly completed its initial assessments of carbon stocks in Kuku and Rombo and we expect a valuation and revenue share proposal by early 2012.
+WW has nearly completed its initial assessments of carbon stocks in Kuku and Rombo.
+We recenntly had the project validated and we are now working it its verification.